Nishant-Joshi-Bose/Product-Docker/README.md

 ### Compiling Professor

 How you compile the software will depend largely on how you plan to flash it to the device.
 Several options are listed below.
 In all cases, you will need to precede the 'make' command with `env RIVIERA_HSP_VERSION=[Version-Number]`.
-For DP1, the version you need is `1.3`, but for DP2 or later you will need to use `2.0`.
+For DP1, the version you need is `1.3`, but for DP2 or later you will be able to use the latest version.

 #### 'make package' for Product Flash Script